symious/malloc-post/BLOG.md

 In many cases, heap allocation and de-allocation is implemented via a memory allocator, which implements functions like `malloc` and `free`.
 Those generic functions are part of the C standard library, and are implemented by `libc`, which on Linux, is `glibc` by default for most installations.
 On MacOS, `libmalloc` is the default implementation.

-In [Writing My Own Dynamic Memory Management](https://dev.to/frosnerd/writing-my-own-dynamic-memory-management-361g) I attempted to write a very simple allocator myself for my own operating system.
-Note that modern allocators are very complex, combining advanced data structures and algorithms achieve high performance in modern concurrent applications.
+In [Writing My Own Dynamic Memory Management](https://dev.to/frosnerd/writing-my-own-dynamic-memory-management-361g) I attempted to write a very simple allocator for my own operating system based on a doubly linked list.
+The following animation shows how the available heap is managed by the allocator:

+{% youtube CVXtq77b4Xc %}

+Efficient memory allocation is a complex problem, especially on modern computer architectures.
+Modern allocators combine advanced data structures and algorithms to achieve high performance in concurrent environments.

 Especially in performance critical applications, such as databases, webservers, and game engines, the choice of memory allocator can have a significant impact on performance.
 I wanted to learn more about the different allocators available.
 In this blog post we are going to compare a few well-known allocators on MacOS: